-Will Your Ministry Be Audited?
+Will Your Retirement Plan Be Audited?

 Back in 1995, the IRS and Department of Labor (DOL) found many opportunities to fine 403(b) plans inside of non-profit hospitals.
 Since they found so many hospital plans out of compliance, they began to move on to school districts.
 And guess who's next?
 That's right—the non-profit Christian organizations.